top of page

 YPHA Program Design:

-The program is comprised of three main phases: First, USC students will assist in training YPHAs in basic public health concepts including sanitation, risky behaviors, sexual and reproductive health, mental health, and gender equity.
-The YPHAs will also learn different types of data collection including key informant interviews, focus groups, and survey.
-Second, YPHAs will identify key areas of concern in their communities and learn how to implement a youth-led, community-based health assessment developed in partnership with the USC and University of Nairobi students.
-YPHA will then interpret the data they collected through this CBPR study.
-Throughout all phases of the program, YPHAs were provided with resources to assist them in educating their community about healthy behaviors.
-The program will culminate in a final data analysis workshop focused on interpreting data collected and disseminating results to stakeholders at the community, district, national, and international level in support of public health programs and policies.
+The program is comprised of three main phases: First, YPHAs gained a basic understanding of public health concepts including sanitation, risky behaviors, sexual and reproductive health, mental health, and gender equity.
+Second, YPHAs learned different types of data collection including key informant interviews, focus groups, and survey.
+YPHAs then identified key areas of concern in their communities and learned how to implement a youth-led, community-based health assessment developed in partnership with the USC and University of Nairobi.
+Upon completion of the community based survey, YPHA will then interpret their data and disseminate findings to stakeholders at the community, district, national, and international level in support of public health programs and policies.
+Throughout all phases of the program, YPHAs are provided with resources to assist them in educating their community about healthy behaviors.

 Map of 13 participating villages in Kibera, Nairobi.
 From “Map Kibera Project - Maps and Statistics” by Map Kibera Project.